-Each year The House of the Seven Gables presents a variety of theatrical performances centered around Hawthorne, Salem and relevant holidays.
-We partner with independent actors and groups such as History Alive to bring literary works, characters and even authors to life!
-In 2022 we will feature a performance of Nathaniel Hawthorne’s “Scarlet Letter,” a one-man performance titled “Haunted Fables at The Gables,” and a Christmas performance titled “Tis the Season.”
-For more information on these performances and ticketing please visit our events page.
+Each year The House of the Seven Gables presents a variety of theatrical performances centered around Hawthorne, Salem and other Gables-related stories.
+We partner with independent actors and groups to bring literary works, characters and even authors to life!

 MISSED A PROGRAM?